milvus-io/milvus-sdk-go/README.md

 go run MilvusClientExample.go
 ```
 ### Additional information
-- The go source code is formatted using go fmt and go fmt
+- The go source code is formatted using go fmt and golint